SPineco/Skin-Cancer-ML-Prediction/README.md

 Out of 63,959 cases, the model minimizes the number of missed real diagnosis at the cost of have a high number of false positive.
 As such, it is recommended that the model be utilized as an early screening tool of cancer, rather than for actual diagnosis.
 With such a model, skin cancer can be detected earlier and treatment can begin much faster, saving many lives.

-For more information in regards to the code, please access the Skin Cancer Machine Learning.ipynb file.
+For more information in regards to the code, please access the Skin Cancer Machine Learning.ipynb file: https://github.com/SPineco/Skin-Cancer-ML-Prediction/blob/main/Skin%20Cancer%20Machine%20Learning.ipynb.